connexcs/docs/docs/customer.md

 ### Authentication

-Under the **Authentication** tab, there are two types of authentication as shown in the image below:
+Under the **Authentication** tab,  users can choose either IP Authentication or User/Password Authentication.

 ![alt text][auth]

-1. IP Authentication
-2. User/ Password Authentication

 #### IP Authentication
+To set

-1. Click on the **'+'** button.
+1. Click the **`+`** button.
-2. Enter the IP address & click save
+2. Enter the IP address and click save

 ![alt text][edit-switch-basic]

-In **Basic** dialogue box, Users will add the IP/Hostname, Channels (in digits only) and Flow Speed (in digits only) as shown in an image above.
+In a **Basic** dialogue box, Users can add the IP/Hostname, Channels, and Flow Speed in numeric digits, as shown in an image above.
 In the image below, there is a description of the **Advanced** dialogue box.

 ![alt text][edit-switch-advance]

-1. You can select the codecs if you wish.
+1. Select the codecs.
-2. Enter the switch Manufacturer and Version of your customer in the respective text field.
+2. Enter the switch manufacturer and Version of your customer in the respective text field.
 3. Select the SIP Protocol, Port and Dial Pattern.
 4. Optionally you can add CLI Prefix.
 5. Enter the Tech Prefix, Strip Digits and Bandwidth in digits only.